The Gospel of Jesus Christ - What Paul Preached

 Elsewhere in Acts, Luke actually praises believers who refused to just accept what they were told and instead examined everything against Scripture (the Bereans in Acts 17).
 Paul’s pattern was to invite testing, not forbid it; to teach openly, not to claim a monopoly on the Word and then demand isolation from any who questioned him.

 Using Acts 19 to justify cutting people off from long-standing relationships, from Christian voices, and from honest questions is not “following Paul’s example.”
-It is using Paul’s name to defend something Paul himself never did - just as Wellspring invokes A. W. Tozer’s name while teaching a gospel Tozer regarded as another gospel, which he wrote believers should beware of and separate from.
+It is using Paul’s name to defend something Paul himself never did - just as Wellspring invokes A. W. Tozer’s name while they teach a different gospel that Tozer rejected.

 From theology to control: why this gospel produces cult behavior